AlexanderLiteplo/Peg-Solitaire-Solver/README.md

 # Peg-Solitaire-Solver
 Solving Peg Solitaire with DFS.
-I use depth-first search to generate every possible game of Peg Solitaire and find a solution.
+I use depth-first search to generate moves and find a solution.

 Code can be run in the main method of the RunGame class.